RnR-2018/Deep-learning-with-PyTorch-and-GCP/Step01_manage_anaconda_on_GCP/README.md

             bash Anaconda3-2019.10-Linux-x86_64.sh
     4. Once you run the installation command, there will be text instructions that guide you through the installation.
     * You can choose to install anaconda at any place you want.
 You may choose the default **"/home/[username]/anaconda3"** path.
-    * The only case you want to say "no" during installation is when it asks whether or not you want to install some visual studio stuff as well.
-You probably don't need that.
+    * When the installation kit asks whether or not to **initialize Anaconda3 by running conda init**, please choose "yes".
+This will save you the trouble of configuring the ~/.bashrc file, so that you can skip the next step.

 2. (Optional) Add the path of anaconda to the system PATH. **This is not necessary if you asked the anaconda installation kit to set the path for you.**
     ```